 - Leave the mask on for 15 minutes and remove it with cold water.
 This helps to close the pores.

 - Apply your normal face moisturizer.

-A natural scrub which helps removes the dead skin cells and keeps the pores clear of blackheads is tomato and sugar scrub.
+- A natural scrub that helps removes the dead skin cells and keeps the pores clear of blackheads is tomato and sugar scrub.
 Run out of moisturizer?

-Oatmeal, Parsley, Essential Oil and Egg White Blackhead Mask
+2. Oatmeal, Parsley, Essential Oil and Egg-White Blackhead Mask

-This mask is particularly recommended for acne prone skins or oily skins with blackheads.
+This mask is particularly recommended for acne-prone skin or oily skin with blackheads.